Voxalium/VoxArchInstall/README.md

 These scripts are specifically design for me.

 By default :
-- It will makes two partitions, no swap partition.
+- It will make two partitions, no swap partition.

 | Partition | File System | Size       |
 | --------- | ----------  | -----------|